Friends (The Beach Boys album)

 Friends is the fourteenth studio album by the American rock band the Beach Boys, released on June 24, 1968, through Capitol Records.
-The album is characterized by its calm and peaceful atmosphere, which contrasted the prevailing music trends of the time, and by its brevity, with five of its 12 tracks running less than two minutes long.
-It initially sold poorly, peaking at number 126 on the Billboard charts, the group's lowest U.S. chart performance at that point, although it reached number 13 in the UK.
+The album is characterized by its brevity and calm atmosphere, spanning orchestral pop, waltzes, bossa nova, and lounge music, a deliberate contrast to the prevailing rock trends of the time.
+Five of its 12 tracks run less than two minutes long, and some of the songs were inspired by the group's recent involvement with Maharishi Mahesh Yogi and his Transcendental Meditation practice.

-Friends was recorded primarily at Brian Wilson's home but is a departure from the lo-fi production style of previous efforts.
-The album's sessions lasted from February to April 1968 at a time when the band's finances were rapidly diminishing.
-Despite crediting production to "the Beach Boys", Wilson actively led the entire project, later referring to it as his second unofficial solo album (the first being 1966's Pet Sounds).
-Some of the songs were inspired by the group's recent involvement with Maharishi Mahesh Yogi and his Transcendental Meditation practice.
-It was the first album to feature songs from Dennis Wilson.
+The album was recorded between February and April 1968, primarily at the band's private home studio.
+Despite crediting production to the group collectively, Brian Wilson actively led the entire project, later referring to it as his second unofficial solo album following Pet Sounds.
+It continued the lo-fi approach they had pursued since Smiley Smile while returning to the use of studio musicians, albeit in smaller configurations, and Burt Bacharach-influenced compositions.
+It was the band's first album to feature songs from Dennis Wilson and to be mixed and released exclusively in true stereo.

-One single was issued from the album: "Friends", a waltz that reached number 47 in the U.S. and number 25 in the UK.
-Its B-side was the Dennis co-write "Little Bird".
-In May, the group scheduled a national tour with the Maharishi, but it was canceled after five shows due to low ticket sales and the Maharishi's subsequent withdrawal.
-A standalone single, "Do It Again", was released in July.
-It reached the U.S. top twenty, became their second number one hit in the UK, and was included in foreign pressings of Friends.
+Lead single "Friends" (B-side "Little Bird") reached number 47 in the U.S. and number 25 in the UK.
+In May, the group aborted a national tour with the Maharishi after five shows due to low ticket sales and the Maharishi's subsequent withdrawal.
+Upon release, Friends received favorable reviews but sold poorly, peaking at number 126 on the Billboard charts, the group's lowest U.S. chart performance at that point, although it reached number 13 in the UK.
+A standalone single, "Do It Again" (B-side "Wake the World"), was released in July and reached the U.S. top twenty, became their second number-one hit in the UK, and was included in foreign pressings of the album.

-Friends received favorable reviews in the music press, but like their records since Smiley Smile (1967), the album's simplicity divided critics and fans.
-Despite the failure of a collaborative tour with the Maharishi, the group remained supporters of him and his teachings.
-Dennis contributed more songs on later Beach Boys albums, eventually culminating in a solo record, 1977's Pacific Ocean Blue.
-In 2018, session highlights, outtakes, and alternate takes were released for the compilation Wake the World: The Friends Sessions.
+In later years, fans generally came to regard Friends as one of the band's finest albums.
+Despite the tour's failure, the group remained supporters of the Maharishi and his teachings.
+In 2018, session highlights, outtakes, and alternate takes were released on the compilation Wake the World: The Friends Sessions.